buracc/Hexagon/README.md

 ### Documentation
-Each project has their own documentation.
+Each project has it's own documentation.
 Check the readme.md file of each project for the associated documentation.